 Yes, we are going to sing!
 We’ll keep our masks on, so it will be a little different but still good.

-How will attendees inside the worship center be dismissed so that we are staying in compliance with social distancing?
+How will attendees be dismissed so that we are staying in compliance with social distancing?

-At the conclusion of each service, we will dismiss people in small groups after the service is over to ensure that social distancing is happening in our lobby and parking lot.
+At the conclusion of each service, we will dismiss people in small groups after the service is over to ensure that social distancing is able to occur.

 Will there be Café Community time before services?

 Unfortunately, we will not be resuming our café community time or providing snacks or drinks at this time.
 Feel free to drive through somewhere on your way to church and bring your own snacks though.
-Our cafe space will be used for overflow seating during this season.
+During this season, our cafe space will be used for overflow seating when indoor events and services resume.

 Why do I need to wear a mask?
 And will I need to even when other places stop requiring them?